Heartbyte

 "PO comes in → sales reviews credit terms → operations checks stock → if stock short, partial delivery triggers split invoice → customer disputes price on 2 of 4 lines → credit note issued → remaining balance reconciled against next month's order → finance closes only after ops confirms the split."

 A vendor builds the first version.
-It passes the demo.
-It fails on day one of production — because the second version is what the business actually runs on.
-And every gap between those two becomes a change request.
+It passes the demo, then falls over on day one of production, because the second version is what the business actually runs on.
+Every gap between the two becomes a change request.

-A partner would have sat with the finance clerk, the ops lead, the sales admin, and drawn the real process out before writing a single line of code.
-Not because it's in the contract — because without that understanding, the system can't possibly work.
+A partner would have sat with the finance clerk, the ops lead, and the sales admin, and drawn out the real process before writing a single line of code.
+Not because the contract says so, but because without that, the system can't work.

 The Illusion of "Partnership"

-The word "partner" gets printed on every sales deck, every capability statement, every kickoff presentation.
-It has become industry wallpaper.
-Which is exactly why it's worth pausing to ask: what does the relationship actually look like once the contract is signed?
+The word "partner" is on every sales deck, every capability statement, every kickoff slide.
+It's become background noise, which is why it's worth asking what the relationship actually looks like once the contract is signed.

 What they say: